Zen (restaurant)

-Zen is a Michelin recommended Japanese restaurant in the Milliken Mills neighbourhood of Markham, Ontario, located north of Toronto.
+Zen is a Michelin recommended Japanese restaurant in the Milliken Mills neighbourhood of Markham, Ontario, Canada, located north of Toronto.
 It offers an omakase menu.

 History

 The restaurant is owned and operated by chef Seiichi Kashiwabara, who immigrated to Canada from Japan in 1984.
 Kashiwabara first lived in Ottawa, working as a sushi chef there before moving to the Toronto area.

 Zen, a Japanese restaurant situated in a Markham strip mall, was first established in 2000.
 Kashiwabara initially joined Zen as head chef upon relocating to Toronto.
 He later acquired the restaurant and moved it from its original Scarborough location to its current address in Markham.

 The business only uses fresh fish for their sushi, much of it delivered from Japan several times weekly.
 Many of the employees of the restaurant are Japanese nationals, who have come to work at Zen via work permit to train under Kashiwabara.
 Notable sushi chefs in the Toronto-area have worked at Zen and trained under Kashiwabara, including Michelin–starred Shoushin chef-owner Jackie Lin and Takeshi Sato, the head chef of Michelin-starred Kappo Sato.